 Let’s understand the secrets of effective client management skills in three phases viz. pre-signing, project start, and project end.

 Client Management: Pre-Signing

 Know your client.
 When the marketing team delivers the client to your team, get a full briefing from the team.
 Have they promised the client satisfaction anything yet?
 If so, what?
 Try and get as many specifics as possible.
 Even if you might know, get the complete information from the marketing team.
-Some extra information—the client’s style of working, even something informal such as their preferred mode of communication and work patterns and hours will help.
+Some extra information, such as the client’s working style, even something informal such as their preferred mode of communication, work patterns and hours will help.

 Set your team.
-After the initial meeting, think about the internal team members who will work best for the project.
+After the initial meeting, consider the internal team members who will work best for the project.
 Factor in what you know about the client.
-In many cases, clients want to know all about the people who will be working on their project.
-If your company policies allow for such information to be passed on, do so honestly.
+Clients often want to know all about the people working on their projects.
+If your company policies allow such information to be passed on, do so honestly.

 If Agile, ensure everyone’s on the same page.
-Actually, the same word.
-Every IT company needs to have an employee orientation on Agile systems as they practice it.
-Not all Agile systems are the same and it is best that an organization’s/project’s workflow and processes are defined upfront.
+The same word.
+Every IT company needs an employee orientation on Agile systems as they practice it.
+Not all Agile systems are the same, and it is best that an organization’s/project’s workflow and processes are defined upfront.
 Agile systems mean daily meetings with the client, likely a phone call.
-Ensure that this is factored into the time frame as well as the scope of work.
-As Agile systems inherently work towards more flexibility, ensure that there is enough leeway for the same.
+Ensure that this is factored into the time frame and the scope of work.
+As Agile systems inherently work towards more flexibility, ensure enough leeway for the same.

-Note: If you are using Agile management systems, you might need to do some introspection as well.
+Note: If you are using Agile management systems, you might also need to do some introspection.
 This will mean your team members will be given a lot of responsibility, with a lot of collaboration, so be ready to relinquish some control.
 Also, choose your team accordingly.

 Set up a kick-off meeting.
 The first meeting with the client is an important one.
 As they say, “You only get one chance to make a first impression.”
 Find that comfort zone with the client.